Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Four--band Hubbard model

 \subsection{Spin--orbital wave functions for the low--energy two--hole eigenstates}

 In order to gain a deeper physical understanding of the two--hole eigenstates, we determine the corresponding spin--orbital wave functions.
-By combining Eqs.~\eqref{single-hole basis} and \eqref{eq02}, one can write the expressions for the two--hole eigenstates of the Hubbard model explicitly.
+By combining Eqs.~\eqref{single-hole basis} and \eqref{eq02}, one can write explicit expressions for the two--hole eigenstates of the Hubbard model, displaying the four--band structure of the envelope functions.
 The resulting expressions are unwieldy in the most general case, but can be simplified by assuming that the orbital wave functions are real, as we already did in the case of $N=1$ (see the end of Section \ref{Sec: 1 hole Hubbard}).
-In the limit of $|T| \ll U$, one can neglect the double--occupancy states contributing to the ground state, and
+In the limit of $|T| \ll U$, one can neglect the double--occupancy contributions to the ground state, and

 The lowest singlet and triplet states thus coincide with the (single--occupancy) eigenstates of an effective pseudospin--$1/2$ Heisenberg Hamiltonian,

 where

 is the pseudospin operator for site $s \in \lbrace 1,2 \rbrace$, and $\boldsymbol{\sigma}$ is the vector of Pauli matrices.